 Miraculous life stories of saints had always fascinated me.
 Clairvoyance seemed to be their middle name and austerities their means.
 Even Swami, who had toned down his memoir to make it relatable for all, had an adventurous and legendary period of life.

 As a matter of fact, I too had many such awe-inspiring achievements, but only in my imagination!
 In reality, my mundane life daunted me.
 I kept beating around the bush until the name Aveksha (अवेक्षा) appeared out of thin air and landed in my dream.

 My Ashram Visits

-So far, I’ve been to Swami’s Sri Badrika Ashram twice, and I’ve already written a detailed account of my second visit.
-In a nutshell, I had a Divine Vision of Shiva and Shakti performing the Anand Thandav.
-My first visit to the Ashram was eventful as well.
+So far, I’ve been to Swami’s Sri Badrika Ashram twice.
+I will give a detailed account of my second visit later.
+In a nutshell, I had a Divine Vision of Shiva and Shakti performing the Ananda Thandav.
+In this post, I will share about my first visit to the Ashram was eventful as well.